 The double-blind randomised placebo-controlled trial is the gold standard for assessing the value of interventions and so it should be with CAM.
-Many practitioners argue that their treatment is tailor made for the patient and so it cannot be subjected to such analysis.
+To read more about such trials and how they are conducted, see Randomised Controlled Trials.
+Many practitioners argue that their treatment is tailor-made for the patient and so it cannot be subjected to such analysis.
 This is usually untrue.
 Physical treatments are more difficult to get an adequate placebo control.
 For medication, it should be no problem although strong tastes in herbal products may make it more difficult.
 One trial of a skin preparation compared a brown liquid with a strong smell of pine with a bland white cream.
 This is a totally unsatisfactory control.
 In acupuncture and manipulation there have been interesting and commendable attempts to get a suitable control and this will be discussed in the relevant chapters.
 It is very common to find that promotion for various forms of CAM makes claim to be scientifically based, but all too often these claims are empty.

 Sometimes people claim that their favourite form of treatment is traditional and has been around for hundreds of years, and so it must be effective.
 They say that it has been tried and tested over time.
 It may have been tried but it has not been tested.
 Would you be happy if your doctor suggested bloodletting and purgatives?
 Why not?
 It was used for many centuries.
 It was a logical form of treatment based on the theories of Galen who was regarded as the ultimate authority for a great many centuries.
 We now know that Galen was wrong but only because his theories have been put to the test.
 Heavy metals such as bismuth and lead were used to treat disease.
 Would you buy face cream containing arsenic or lead?
 It was very popular in centuries past.